 BIOGRAPHY: Kate Bailey

-Kate Bailey is a highly qualified and specialised Occupational Therapist with 30 years of experience in the field of Paediatrics.
+Kate Bailey is a highly qualified and specialised occupational therapist with 30 + years of experience in the field of paediatrics.

 Kate graduated from UCT with a BSc degree in Occupational Therapy in 1985.
 After a year of travel and working in the field of Geriatrics in Burnley General Hospital, England, Kate returned to Cape Town, South Africa where she discovered her passion for children at Red Cross War Memorial Children’s Hospital, working in the areas of burns and learning disabilities.

-From her research, experience and work in completing the “Making Sense of My World” series, Kate joined Physiotherapist, Nicky Lasch and together they wrote the Moms and Babes Stimulation Programme.
-Moms and Babes Workshop is part of the Moms and Tots Franchise group owned by Petra Lester.
+Kate believes in the importance of early intervention and the impact nurturing, loving relationships have on the development of the brain.
+With her commitment to empowering parents, Kate joined physiotherapist, Nicky Lasch in 1999 and together they developed the Moms and Babes Stimulation Programme.
+Moms and Babes Workshop is part of the Moms and Tots Franchise group owned by Petra Lombard.
 Kate and Nicky train the franchisees in the theory of sensory, motor, cognitive, play and emotional development in babies from 0 to 12 months.
 They also teach practical handling and stimulation of all the milestones, using fun activities that enhance caregiver-baby bonding.
 This two-day training programme equips the franchisees to run their own mother-baby workshops to support parents understand and enhance their babies development.